Virtio

 • Control Plane Result Sub-queue

-The control plane result queue, represented by the cfg_values and cfg_flags arrays, where the array index is the CPU number, i.e., each CPU uniquely corresponds to the same position in the two arrays. cfg_values is used to store the results of control plane interface interactions, and cfg_flags are used to indicate whether the device has completed the control plane interaction request.
-When the driver program reads and writes the registers in the device memory area (except the Queue Notify register), it sends out configuration and negotiation-related control plane interaction requests.
-After such an interaction request is added to the request submission queue, the CPU that fell into the Hypervisor due to the driver needs to wait for the result to return before it can return to the virtual machine.
-Since the Virtio daemon does not need to perform IO operations for this type of request, it only needs to query related information, so it can quickly complete the processing of the request and does not need to update the used ring.
-After completing the request, the daemon will write the result value into cfg_values[id] (for read requests) according to the driver's CPU number id, perform a write memory barrier, then increment cfg_flags[id], and perform a second write memory barrier to ensure that when the driver-side CPU observes changes in cfg_flags[id], cfg_values[id] has already saved the correct result value.
+The control plane result queue, represented by the cfg_values and cfg_flags arrays, uniquely corresponds to the same position of the two arrays for each CPU, i.e., each CPU uniquely corresponds to the same position of the two arrays. cfg_values is used to store the results of control plane interface interactions, and cfg_flags indicate whether the device has completed the control plane interaction request.
+When the driver program reads and writes the registers of the device memory area (excluding the Queue Notify register), it sends configuration and negotiation-related control plane interaction requests.
+After such interaction requests are added to the request submission queue, the CPU that falls into the Hypervisor due to the driver needs to wait for the result to return before returning to the virtual machine.
+Since the Virtio daemon does not need to perform IO operations for these requests, it can quickly complete the request processing and does not need to update the used ring.
+After completing the request, the daemon will write the result value into cfg_values[id] (for read requests) according to the driver's CPU number id, perform a write memory barrier, then increment cfg_flags[id], and perform a second write memory barrier, ensuring that the driver-side CPU observes the correct result value in cfg_values[id] when observing changes in cfg_flags[id].
 When the driver-side CPU observes changes in cfg_flags[id], it can determine that the device has returned the result, directly retrieve the value from cfg_values[id], and return to the virtual machine.
-This allows the Virtio device to avoid executing ioctl and hvc, causing unnecessary CPU context switches, thereby enhancing the device's performance.
-The diagram below describes the entire process, where the black solid triangle arrows represent operations executed by CPUs running other virtual machines, and the black ordinary arrows represent operations executed by CPUs running Root Linux.
+This way, the Virtio device can avoid executing ioctl and hvc, causing unnecessary CPU context switches, thereby enhancing the device's performance.
+The following diagram describes the entire process, where the black solid triangle arrows represent operations executed by CPUs running other virtual machines, and the black ordinary arrows represent operations executed by CPUs running Root Linux.

 control_plane_queue